stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 You may wonder why there isn't a `?` at the end of line 10.
 The `INPUT` command automatically adds this symbol at the end of each `INPUT` statement.

-Line 40 includes a variable after the line to collect the numeric data whereas lines 10 and line 20 seperated this collection.
+Line 40 includes a variable after the line to collect the numeric data whereas lines 10 and line 20 separated these functions.
 You can combine lines 10 and 20 as follows: `10 INPUT "WHAT IS YOUR NAME?";A$`

-The `GETKEY` input statement only accepts a single key press and requires a string variable such as `A$`.
+The `GETKEY` input statement accepts a single key press and requires a string variable such as `A$`.
 The command does not require `⏎`.
 Below is an example:

 ```basic
 1000 ?
 "PLEASE CHOOSE A,B,C,D,E, OR F."